 Claude Monet, the leading member of the French Impressionist school, was born in Paris on November 14, 1840, and died at his country home at Giverny in 1926.

-Camille became ill in giving birth to their second son, Michel, in 1878, and eventually died.
+Camille became ill in giving birth to their second son, and eventually died.
 A greatly-distressed family went to live with Ernest and Alice Hoschede and their six children, where Monet gradually became attached to Alice.
-Her husband being much away, in 1833 the extended family moved to Giverny, where, after Ernest's death, the couple married in 1892.
+In 1833 the extended family moved to Giverny, where, after Ernest's death, the couple married in 1892.
 From Giverny come the famous waterlily studies, but throughout his life Monet made extended studies of objects in changing seasons and lighting conditions: haystacks, Rouen Cathedral, the Thames in London, the local countryside.

-Monet became more popular, and the public in nineteenth-century France was increasingly the middle classes, who lacked the money, classical education and/or space for the sumptuous depiction previously patronized by church and state.
-Prepared canvases stretched, primed and given white or tinted grounds became commercially available in popular sizes.
+Monet became more popular as the public in nineteenth-century France turned into the middle classes, who lacked the money, classical education and/or space for the sumptuous depiction previously patronized by church and state.
+Prepared canvases — stretched, primed and given white or tinted grounds — became commercially available in popular sizes.
 Most Impressionists used them, only occasionally ordering something more made to measure.
 Canvases came in flax, cotton or hemp.
 Often a coarse weave was preferred, the texture showing the short brush strokes to advantage.
 Rather than exploit the resinous depths of the oil medium, Impressionists painters tended to drain off excess oil from the tube and aim for a flatter, dryer and more pastel-like effect.
 That emphasis on flatter surfaces was in time to collapse the illusion of depth and, through Cézanne and then the cubists, lead to 'painting as the application of paint', i.e. to twentieth-century abstract art.